TusharMalhotra11112/voice-based-email/back-end/README.md

 # this command starts the server (at http://localhost:8000)
 ```

-3. How to hit the reigster route from frontend (react js)
+3. How to hit the register route from frontend (react js)

 ```js
 let formData = new FormData();